Farm Bill: What Does It Mean For People and For CBD Market?

 In December 2018, Congress passed the Farm Bill following some lengthy deliberations.
 After President Trump signed the bill into law, the CBD market began to pick up almost immediately, as some changes were reported in this legislation.

 The last related bill was the 2014 Farm Bill.
-For people who are dealing with chronic pain, and want to live a more balanced lifestyle, the new guidelines provided a huge stepping-stone for the future of the CBD market.
+For people who are dealing with chronic conditions, and want to live a more balanced lifestyle, the new guidelines provided a huge stepping-stone for the future of the CBD market.
 New products have since emerged, providing what seems like endless options for CBD administration.

 While it might seem like the Farm Bill allows for the manufacture, sale, and use of CBD across all fifty states, this isn’t necessarily the case.
 We’re going to take a closer look at the 2018 Farm Bill in this article, providing you with plenty of information on the legalities of CBD.